webcore-go/webcore/docs/module-development.md

 # Module Development Guide

-This guide explains how to develop modules for the Konsolidator framework.
+This guide explains how to develop modules for the WebCoreGo framework.

 ## Understanding the Module Architecture

-In Konsolidator, modules are self-contained units of functionality that can be developed, tested, and deployed independently.
+In WebCoreGo, modules are self-contained units of functionality that can be developed, tested, and deployed independently.
 Each module follows a clean architecture pattern:

 ```
 Module